Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 ## Related Information
 - Dependencies
-   - Tizen 5.0 and Higher for Mobile.
+   - Tizen 5.0 and Higher for Mobile
-   - Tizen 5.0 and Higher for Wearable.
+   - Tizen 5.0 and Higher for Wearable